How does fraternity recruitment work at MTSU?

 How long will I be a new member?

-All new members must be initiated within 2 weeks before final exams.
 Some groups have shorter new member periods than others.
 As a new member, you will participate in an educational program specific to your organization.
 During this process, you will learn the history of the organization, the organization’s structure, time management, policies specific to your national organization, local chapter and FSL at MTSU and much more.

 How can I learn more about individual fraternities, in order to narrow down my selection?